 Acid-stimulated Ca2+ signals as a potential therapeutic target for the treatment of oesophageal cancer

 When dissolved in water, calcium forms calcium ions (Ca2+).
-Inside cells, Ca2+ acts as a key signal, controlling almost every process from movement, to metabolism and the expression of genes.
+Inside cells, Ca2+ acts as a key signal, controlling almost every process from movement to metabolism and the expression of genes.
 However, excessively high concentrations of Ca2+ lead to cell death [1].

 Worldwide, oesophageal cancer (OEC) is the sixth leading cause of cancer-related mortality and is poorly responsive to treatment [2].
 OEC cells respond to changes in their environment, including alterations in acidity, with rises in intracellular Ca2+.
-Increased Ca2+ in OEC cell Ca2+ damages the DNA [3] and causes inflammation [4], both of which promote the development and progression of cancer.
+Increased Ca2+ in OEC cells Ca2+ damages the DNA [3] and causes inflammation [4], both of which promote the development and progression of cancer.
 Little is known about which molecular mechanisms underlie these changes in Ca2+, but probably include pumps, (which increase the amount of Ca2+ within certain compartments of the cell) and channels (which are like “valves”) Consequently, our short-term aim is to identify which molecular mechanisms are involved in converting changes in acidity outside of OEC cells into Ca2+ signals within them.
-Ca2+ signals in response to acidity will be measured in OEC cells using a technique called fluorescent videomicroscopy: this records changes in the brightness of a Ca2+-sensing fluorescent dye placed within OEC cells, using a microscope.
+Ca2+ signals in response to acidity will be measured in OEC cells using a technique called fluorescent video microscopy: which records changes in the brightness of a Ca2+-sensing fluorescent dye placed within OEC cells, using a microscope.
 The mechanisms involved in these Ca2+ signals will be determined using drugs that inhibit them and by molecular approaches, to decrease their levels.
 This represents the first step achieving in our long-term goal of developing new types of anti-OEC chemotherapy, targeting mechanisms involved in generating acid-stimulated Ca2+ signals.

-Alana Cutliffe and Dr John Mackrill
+Alana L. Cutliffe and Dr John J. Mackrill

 Back

-Start date
+Start Year:

 2020

-End date
+End Year:

 2021